 World on fire: What wildfires teach us about living in the forest and a challenging climate

-They're bigger, faster and hotter than before, torching more of our world: Wildfires, like those now ravaging the interior of British Columbia, the one that ripped through Fort McMurray last year, or through Slave Lake, Alberta in 2011, levelling a third of that community.
+They're bigger, faster and hotter than before, torching more of our world: wildfires, like those now ravaging British Columbia, the one that ripped through Fort McMurray in 2016, or through Slave Lake, Alta., in 2011, levelling a third of that community.
 What's fuelling this increase in fire power?
 Adrienne Lamb explores the factors altering how we have to live with wildfire.
-New technology and new ways to think about fire and its behaviour could save lives. **This episode originally aired May 16, 2016.
+New technology and new ways to think about fire and its behaviour could save lives.

-The wildfire in Fort McMurray last year, had thousands fleeing for their lives.
-But it's not the first time this has happened.
-Six years ago, the town of Slave Lake, Alberta was devastated by another wildfire.
-When that one was finally out and the toll added up, it was then the third costliest natural disaster, leaving behind 700 million dollars in damage, and a third of the town reduced to ash.
+Fort McMurray's wildfire of 2016 had thousands fleeing for their lives.
+But it was not the first time that had happened.
+Seven years ago, the town of Slave Lake, Alta., was devastated by another wildfire.
+When that one was finally out and the toll added up, it was then the third-costliest natural disaster, leaving behind $700 million in damage, and a third of the town reduced to ash.

-Thousands of people lost their homes, their cars, basically everything they owned.
-There's been more loss in Fort McMurray -- at least 2,400 buildings burned, and over 500,000 hectares torched.
-According to the Insurance Bureau of Canada, the fire is the most expensive natural disaster ever in this country, costing an estimated 3.58 billion dollars in damages.
-It is now considered 'under control' and almost all residents have returned to the city, although some neighbourhoods were completely destroyed.
+Thousands of people lost their homes, their cars — basically, everything they owned.
+There was more loss in Fort McMurray with 2,579 homes burned, and over 500,000 hectares torched.
+According to the Insurance Bureau of Canada, the fire is the most expensive natural disaster ever in this country, with $3.7 billion in damages.
+Some neighbourhoods were completely destroyed.

 People talk about these horrendous fires in Northern Alberta as once-in-a-lifetime occurrences.
 But experts tell us differently.